-4. Are trustee directors in a better position than individual trustees?
+4. Trustee directors vs individual trustees

 The directors of a corporate trustee are not themselves trustees.
 Therefore, they do not owe a direct fiduciary duty to pension scheme beneficiaries.
-The Courts will not allow the trustee directors to be sued as if they were individual trustees.
+The courts will not allow the trustee directors to be sued as if they were individual trustees.
 However, they may still be liable in one of the two ways listed below.
-(Additionally, fines can be imposed by the Regulator on the directors of a trustee company if they have consented to or connived in a breach of legislation.)
+(Additionally, the Regulator can impose fines on the directors of a trustee company if they have consented to or connived in a breach of legislation.)